fpelaezt/devops/Docker/docker-certification/Docker Deep Dive + Study Guide.md

   - networks
     - default bridge
     - use driver to specify different network types
-    - if apps share same network, they can resolv each other by name
+    - if apps share same network, they can resolve each other by name
   - volumes
   - secrets
   - configs